JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 </p>
 </details>

-Re-run SMASH after changing the config by again executing
+After making the appropriate changes in the config file, run SMASH again by executing

 ```sh
 ./runJetscape ../../SummerSchool2022/Jul28_Transport/jetscape_user_smash.xml
 ```

-It will run faster this time as no collisions are happening.
+It will run faster this time as no collisions (which are computationally very expensive) are happening.
+(NOTE: We noticed that this runs considerably slower on the new Apple machines with the Apple M1 chip.
+The simulation will take on the order of a couple of hours.
+NOTE: This is an artifact of using Docker on Apple M1 machines.
+The Apple M1 chip is very fast and ordinarily, SMASH runs very fast on new Macs.)

-> Note that running SMASH in such a setup is equivalent to just having a particlization module like ISS and letting it take care of the resonance decays.
+> Note that running SMASH in such a setup is equivalent to just using a particlization module like ISS after the hydro evolution and letting it take care of the resonance decays.
 Moreover, for this specific setting, there is also an option in the JETSCAPE xml that achieves the same: one would set `<only_decays> 1 </only_decays>` in the <SMASH> section.
-As you will change the xml throughout the school frequently, the exercises, the idea here is for you to get familiar with changing the SMASH config as well.
+As you will change the xml throughout the school exercises frequently, here we want to make that you are also familiar with changing the SMASH config.

 #### Comparing the pT spectra with and without rescattering stage